Belgian bank Degroof Petercam's audit under scrutiny by ECB, source says

 “The case is on the agenda because it is not totally unimportant,” the official said.
 Audits on money laundering are conducted by national supervisory authorities only in exceptional cases where there are reasons for concern, the source said.

+A spokesman for Degroof Petercam said the Belgian national bank carries out regular audits and rejected any accusation of money laundering.

+“The investigation by the National Bank of Belgium is therefore not one into money laundering facts within the bank but a standard audit on the anti-money laundering procedures that is regularly performed by regulators on Belgian and European financial institutions,” the bank said in a statement.

 An ECB spokesman declined to comment.
-The Belgian central bank and Degroof Petercam were not immediately available for comments.
+The Belgian central bank was not immediately available for comment.

 Degroof Petercam, which is not listed and focuses on serving wealthy clients, is one of the seven Belgian banks that fall under the direct supervision of the ECB.
 Frankfurt considers it significant at the euro zone level because of its large cross-border assets, which are concentrated in the bank’s subsidiaries in France, Luxembourg and Spain.